themountaintop/exploring_world_emissions/README.md

 The data we selected seems to have come from different sources that had different objectives, so we had some trouble cleaning the data in a way that allowed us to join the tables on the country and year of collection.

+We also ran into some issues with our individual branches merging to the main branch.
+We found the best solution was to delete the branch and re-create it.
+Doing this caused us to lose the marker of how many commits we had all made individually in the first week.

 #### CSV Files:

 - [emission_cleaned.csv](exploring_world_emissions/Resources/emission_cleaned)